Integration Matters for Learning PDEs with Backward SDEs: Experimental Details

-We next consider multi-step self-consistency BSDE losses in order to evaluate the mathematical analysis conducted in \Cref{sec:long_horizon_BSDE}.
-Specifically, we vary the horizon length in the following way.
-Let $k \in \{1, \dots, N-1\}$ denote the \emph{skip-length}.
-We then define the distribution $(t_s, t_f) \sim \rho_k$ (cf.~\eqref{eq:BSDE}) over start and end times as

-We then use $L_{\mathrm{EM}}$ (cf.~\eqref{eq:BSDE_EM}) with the choice of $\rho = \rho_k$.
-The next thing we need to determine is where both EM-BSDE and EM-BSDE (NR) will ``reset'' the value of $Y_t$ to $u_\theta(X_t, t)$.
-Note that there are many degrees of freedom here in the multi-step formulation, so we simply pick one choice as a representative choice.
-For EM-BSDE, we set $Y_{t_s} = u_\theta(X_{t_s}, t_s)$, and use \eqref{eq:backwards_SDE_EM_NR} to integrate between $t_s$ and $t_f$.
-On the other hand, for EM-BSDE (NR), we directly use the value of $Y_{t_s}$.
-We also compare EM-BSDE and EM-BSDE (NR) with $N$, the number of discretization steps for the interval $[0, T]$, varying between $N \in \{50, 200\}$ as well.
-We conduct this experiment on the 10D BSB setting, with the results reported in \Cref{fig:skipped_reg}.

-\Cref{fig:skipped_reg} shows that while the Heun-BSDE performance decreases as the skip-length increases, the performance of both EM-BSDE methods initially improves with skip-length before degrading, demonstrating a clear trade-off between minimizing the bias term and decreasing quality of the self-regularization loss identified in \Cref{sec:long_horizon_BSDE}.
-Although the EM-BSDE method improves by optimizing the skip-length $k$, the best Heun-BSDE model still outperformed the best EM-BSDE model by a significant margin.

-\subsubsection{Sensitivity to Floating Point Precision}
+\subsection{Sensitivity to Floating Point Precision}

 In BSDE-based losses, floating point errors can accumulate through out integration of the SDEs, leading to poor performance on the trained model.
-As seen in \Cref{tab:f32vsf64}, the floating point error is especially apparent in the Heun loss where the performance of the model is improved by a factor of 10 between \texttt{float32} and \texttt{float64}.
+As seen in \Cref{tab:f32vsf64}, the floating point error is especially apparent in the Heun loss on the 100D BSB case where the performance of the model is improved by a factor of 10 between \texttt{float32} and \texttt{float64}.
 In addition, performance improvements were observed for the PINNs and FS-PINNs models as well.
 It is also noted that the EM-BSDE models performed slightly worse at a \texttt{float64}, which may be attributed to the bias term present in its loss.
+Overall, floating point sensitivity is more apparent in the BSB problem than the HJB problem.
+We attribute this to the non-trivial forward trajectory in the BSB problem.
 We leave more numerically stable implementations of the Heun solver in \texttt{float32}, such as PDE non-dimensionalization~\cite{wang2023expert} and the use of the reversible Heun solver from \cite{kidger2021neuralsdes}, to future work.